NLeSC/guide/best_practices/language_guides/python.md

 Jupyter notebooks contain data that makes it hard to nicely keep track of code changes using version control.
 If you are using git, you can [add filters that automatically remove output cells and unneeded metadata from your notebooks](http://timstaley.co.uk/posts/making-git-and-jupyter-notebooks-play-nice/).
 If you do choose to keep output cells in the notebooks (which can be useful to showcase your code's capabilities statically from GitHub) use [ReviewNB](https://www.reviewnb.com/) to automatically create nice visual diffs in your GitHub pull request threads.
+It is good practice to restart the kernel and run the notebook from start to finish in one go before saving and committing, so you are sure that everything works as expected.

 ### Visualization